AriasAEnima/ProgrammingCourse/Chapter7_Web/Servers/python/SimpleFlask/Homework-code-1.md

 * Check the YOUR link on the webside :)
 * The gitignore file can be graded !!

+## The topics :

+📚 Libros

+💻 Laptops

+🎬 Películas

+🍽️ Restaurantes

+🌿 Plantas

+🧸 Juguetes

+🍲 Recetas de cocina

+🐶 Mascotas

+🎮 Videojuegos

+🚗 Autos o vehículos

+👕 Ropa o moda

 ## Create a flask app-file with your topic

-* Create a strucuture of your topic with adleast 5 fields
+* Create a structure of your topic with adleast 5 fields
-* Create a "burned" dictonary with 10 diferents elements.
+* Create a "burned" dictonary with 5 diferents elements.

 ---
 With grade only with code + img evidence: